stlin256/VLM_Live/README.md

 ## Demo
 <a id="demo"></a>

+![demo](./demo.png)

-The web interface displays the video feed on the left and the analysis results on the right.
+The **desktop interface** displays the video feed on the left and the analysis results on the right.
 Below the main view, a settings panel allows for dynamic configuration of the application.

-![demo](./demo.png)
+The **mobile interface** is optimized for phone screens, featuring a fullscreen camera view with results overlaid at the bottom.
+It includes a language toggle and a dynamic, animated border indicating that the AI analysis is active.

 ---
 ---